NRG Energy: Green energy initiatives

 New York State Assemblywoman Aravella Simotas has been chair of a coalition to support the utility in their plan to replace its power plant in Astoria with a newer generator.
 The company stated its intention in 2012 to replace 31 older oil generators with new gas generators that will increase the megawatts of power while reducing emissions.
 As of 2018, of the 19 Astoria facilities listed in the 2018 NYISO Gold Book as being owned by NRG, 7 of the facilities are on the deactivated list (at a total of 140 MW of capacity rights), and 12 of the facilities (at a total of 558 MW in nameplate capacity) have each consistently produced less than 15 GWh a year since 2011.
 This is equivalent to running at full capacity for less than 4% of the year.
 These 12 units still collect annual revenues from the NYISO's capacity market for not producing energy.
 For example, at 6.40 ($/kW – Month), the 12 actively listed facilities would produce an annual capacity market revenue of $42.8 million for NRG.
 It is unclear if the 7 deactivated units still collect capacity market revenues.
 In July 2017, NRG filed a request with the New York State Public Service Commission to avoid Article 10 siting procedures for a proposed turbine replacement project which would represent a total proposed capacity of 579 MW.
 The turbine upgrades listed in the filing are new simple-cycle turbines.
 The filing states that since the proposed capacity is not 25 MW greater than the existing facility, Article 10 regulation is not required.
 As of November 2018, no ruling has been issued by the NYSPSC.

 JPMorgan Chase announced their plans in 2017 to power all their facilities in Texas through 100% renewable power by 2020.
 By the end of 2017, 75% of JPMorgan Chase's facilities ran on wind energy provided through NRG Energy's Buckthorn wind farm in Erath County.
 In 2018, NRG Energy was recognized for supporting the environment in the Hudson Valley through NRG Community Solar.
-The community solar company builds solar farms with industrial grade solar panels that produces and delivers clean energy directly to the power grid.
+The community solar company builds solar farms with industrial grade solar panels that produces and delivers the renewable energy directly to the power grid.
 This allows residents who cannot purchase rooftop solar to invest in solar energy generation and receive solar credits on their utility bills.
 The solar farms are maintained year-round, creating local jobs in the Hudson Valley.
 In January 2019, NRG Community Solar became Clearway Community Solar under the parent company Clearway Energy Group.